MaibornWolff/dcos-zeppelin/README.md

 # END OF LIFE
-This project is not being maintened anymore.
+This project is not being maintained anymore.

 # Zeppelin on DC/OS